brewerwall/unitz/README.md

 ### Introduction

 Unitz is a way to address easy conversions among various brewing/fermentation units.
-A utility that helps convert a unit to tall types and not specifically addressing specific conversions.
+A utility that helps convert a unit to all types and not specifically addressing specific conversions.

 ### Installation